threefoldtech/0-db/README.md

 as extra argument the first key received (a binary string).
 Eg: `HISTORY mykey "\x00\x00\x1b\x00\x00\x00"`

 When requesting an extra argument, you'll get the previous entry.
 And so on...

+## FLUSH
+Truncate a namespace contents.
+This is a really destructive command, everything is deleted and no recovery is possible (history, etc. are deleted).

+This is only allowed on private and password protected namespace.
+You need to select the namespace before running the command.

 # Namespaces
 A namespace is a dedicated directory on index and data root directory.